CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 This workshop will use the Clean starter kit for Umbraco.
 This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with.

+**Action:** Run the following command to install the Clean starter kit.

     dotnet add UmbWeb package Clean

-Run the website by issueing the following command.
+**Action:** Run the website by issueing the following command.

     dotnet run --project UmbWeb